Insulin Resistance Guide — Part 2

 Why it matters in T1D: injected insulin does not provide the same pancreatic micro-signal that endogenous insulin provides to suppress glucagon.
 Residual beta-cell function helps here — but many people have none.

-How it shows up:
+How it tends to show up:

 • Overnight hepatic glucose output and fasting highs.